veray97/veray97.github.io/README.md

 git status
 git add . && git status
-git commit -m “Name_of_change“ git push --set-upstream origin main
+git commit -m “Name_of_change“ git push -f origin main

 In "Name_of_change", please name the change you made in local folder, for example "image add" or "main page updated".I didn't know the importance until I learn how github works, whcih is shown below: